-Dream Midtown: What is your best advice for someone starting their first novel?
+Dream Midtown: What’s your biggest piece of advice for someone who is starting their first novel?

 Lindsay Champion: I want to say this the right way… it’s okay to suck.
 A lot of stuff, especially with first drafts, is going to get tossed out anyway.
 I think a lot of beginning writers are so nervous about having the Great American Novel or the absolute best piece of writing that they can do.
 Just know that nobody’s writing starts out that way.
 Don’t fear being bad or just letting it out there.
 You can always fix it later.
 The very best books go through sometimes 10, 15, or 20 revisions before they get to the bookstore.
 So don’t be too hard on yourself.

 LC: My biggest challenge with National Novel Writing Month was that I tried to do it three times, and every time I remember beating myself up so much because I felt like I had failed because I didn’t complete the challenge.
 The most I had ever written was 35,000 words, and that’s a lot of words!
 I remember thinking, this is so sad, I didn’t do 50,000, I failed.
 But it’s really about jumpstarting your writing.
 It’s not about having something perfect and polished or having the most words and “winning”the competition.
 It’s okay to not write as much as you promised yourself you would at the beginning of the week.
 Just know that any word, even if it’s just one word that you wrote today, is one more word than you had yesterday.

 LC: I think just continuing to write through it is the best thing.
 I mean, it’s great to take breaks if you’re feeling drained.
 Reading other things also helps me a lot, or I’ll watch movies that are in the same genre.